mhaz/scripts/datfile_plotting/README.md

 ```
 ./plotting.sh
 ```
-If you get an error saying you can't try making the script executable.
+5. (optionnal)If you get an error saying you can't, try making the script executable.
 ```
 chmod +x plotting.sh
 ```
-5. The script ran correctly, everyone is happy.
+6. The script ran correctly, everyone is happy.
 You will find a bunch of `.eps` and `.png` files corresponding to your experimental results along in the directory.